 #4.
 Once you hit the “Launch” button, your new WordPress blog will be installed!

 #1.
 Log in to your newly installed blog by going to yourdomain.com/wp-admin/.
 The login screen will look like this:

 Once logged in, you will have access to your WordPress dashboard area.
 Take a look around, and make yourself comfortable.
 It may be confusing at first, but you’ll get the hang of it.
 Here’s a look at the dashboard:

 Step 6.
 Choose a WordPress Theme

 This is the fun part.
 It's time to make your blog pretty!
-I can't bring up WordPress themes without mentioning our collection of feminine WordPress themes.
-All of our themes are unique, simplistic, and highly customizable.
+I can't bring up WordPress themes without mentioning my collection of feminine WordPress themes.
+All of my themes are unique, simplistic, and highly customizable.
 You can change the themes fonts, colors, and more without ever having to touch any code!
 Plus it’s so lightweight and will keep your blog running fast.

 Of course, there are so many options out there when it comes to choosing a WordPress theme.

 A simple Google search will provide you with tons of themes to choose from.
 Just take your time and make sure you’re choosing a theme that’s right for you.